cheesits456/cheesits456/README.md

 <p align="justify">Over the last few years, my knowledge and experience with NodeJS have expanded.
 I am fluent in using JavaScript and JSON within the Node environment, as well as all the features of ES11.
 I also have a solid understanding of HTML and CSS, and am able to work with web apps or other browser-based environments.</p>

 <p align="justify">Most recently I've been trying to get better at bash scripting, so I'm trying to find simple projects written in other languages that I can port to bash.
-My <a href="https://github.com/cheesits456/asciibots-bash">asciibots-bash</a> project is one example of this, and in the future I hope to find more projects like it that I can port to bash.</p>
+My <a href="https://github.com/cheesits456/asciibots-bash">asciibots-bash</a> project is one example of this.
+I'm also working on learning how to make GUI applications, such as my <a href="https://github.com/cheesits456/RecipeBook">RecipeBook</a> application.</p>

 ## My Skills